 Doubts Of Becoming Long Term House Sitters

 The idea of it was initially so daunting that we couldn’t wrap our heads around it.
-(But to answer the question: many of homeowners do it…and, no, they are not crazy!)
+(But to answer the question: many homeowners do it…and, no, they are not crazy!)

 Truthfully, at first, it was more than just questioning the owner’s sanity that kept us from becoming long term housesitters.
 We knew that by accepting free rent for house sitting services, we were relinquishing some of the freedoms of travel.
 Caring for someone else’s pets and home is a big responsibility, and we knew we would not take it lightly.